jdmedlock/tabular-svelte/readme.md

-All you have to do to use `tabular-svelte` is to create a Javascript object defining where your data is coming from and the format of each cell in a column.
+All you have to do to use `tabular-svelte` is to create a Javascript object defining where your data is coming from and the format of each cell in a column, and then include the `<Tabular>` component in your markup.

 ### Format Object